the-nutritionist-mcr/online/tnm-docs/docs/Application/Features/meal-plan-generation.md

 ### Extras

-Some plans are identified by the application as 'extras' (this is currently hardcoded, unfortunately).
+Some plans are identified by the application as 'extras' (this is derived from [a custom field](../Technical%20Documentation/integration-with-chargebee.md#data-model) in places but is also hardcoded in a few places, so you might want to ask **Ben** if you have to touch this!).
 In the case of an extra, the [number of meals per delivery](#number-of-meals-per-delivery) logic is still used, but we are not drawing from the selected recipes any more.
 So given the above set of meals and a customer who had 6 Micro meals and 3 Breakfasts, you'd get something like this.

 | Plan      |     |     |     |     |     |     |
 | --------- | --- | --- | --- | --- | --- | --- |